Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 In this format, you’ll demonstrate listening and awareness about the requirements of the role and get more information about how the metrics are developed and monitored.

-## What are you hoping for your new hire to accomplish in the first three months on the job?
+## What Are You Hoping for Your New Hire to Accomplish in the First Three Months on the Job?

 ### Who to Ask:
 Manager